-6. Limitations
+Limitations

 (1) Our analysis relied on what the participants expressed publicly in front of their colleagues and managers.
-All had their interests and motives, and it is likely that there are opinions and emotions that did not arise in the discussion.
-At the same time, from the fieldwork we saw the importance of a diverse assembly of professions and officials, which resulted in a fruitful discussion from an emotional and professional point of view.
-In fact, only one participant in all 15 workshops asked us to remove his name from the transcript and in any case this did not prevent him from speaking his mind publicly.
+As would be expected, all had individual interests and motives, and it is likely that there were thoughts, opinions and emotions that did not arise in the discussion.
+At the same time, from the fieldwork we saw the importance of a diverse assembly of professions and officials, which resulted in a fruitful discussion from both an emotional and professional point of view.
+In fact, only one participant in all 15 workshops asked us to remove his name from the transcript, which in any case, did not prevent him from speaking his mind publicly.
 (2) Originally, we planned in-depth interviews and focus groups.
 Moreover, we had planned to return to the interviewee for member checking to help us ground our conclusions (Mulhall, 2003).
-Unfortunately, we were unable to complete these important steps because the COVID-19 pandemic broke out, the health teams were busy dealing with the emergency situation and we could not complete this part of the study.
+Unfortunately, we were unable to complete these important steps because they coincided with the emergence of the COVID-19 pandemic which called on the healthcare teams to deal with the health emergency.
 However, we think that the documentation of the workshops and the conclusions of our research are valuable.

-7. Conclusions and recommendations
+5. Conclusions

 The workshops described in this study may help foster a culture of institutional transparency following medical errors, setting the stage for comprehensive interventions such as Communication-And-Resolution Programs (Gallagher et al., 2018) to promote practical disclosure in a respectable, protective, and efficient way.